Home

 When constructing your finance or accounting resume, summarize your strengths and key qualifications in the top half of the first page.
 This can be accomplished with the Professional Profile and Areas of Expertise sections.
 Here is an example of an opening paragraph for an individual seeking a CFO position:

----Chief financial officer with 15 years of corporate accounting and management experience.
+Chief financial officer with 15 years of corporate accounting and management experience.
 Hands-on manager with expertise in accounting systems development, fiscal management and financial reporting.
 Proven record of developing and implementing financial and operational controls that improve P&L scenario and competitively position firm.

 In reading this brief paragraph, a prospective employer or recruiter will immediately grasp the scope of this candidate's professional experience.
 Follow your profile section with an Areas of Expertise, a list of keywords pertinent to your finance or accounting career choice.
 In the case of the above candidate, the section might include the following terms: